All Episodes

 Some of the press was giving them a hard time.

-So I give him credit for that.
+You know, so I give them credit for that.

-You know, he could have taken the viewpoint that well they didn't find anything.
+You know, he could have taken the viewpoint that, well, they didn't find anything.

-Instead he spreads like the fact that historic records for two years were destroyed and should not have been destroyed.
+Instead, he's red flags the fact that historic records for two years were destroyed and should not have been destroyed.

-And Art, given that sort of catch-22 about this situation, Congressman Schiff also discussed the government's 1947
+And Arch, given that sort of catch-22 about this situation, Congressman Schiff also discussed the government's 1947 weather balloon cover-up story in his July 28th press release.

 Referring to this current GAO investigation, Schiff said, quote, at least this effort caused the Air Force to acknowledge that the crashed vehicle was no weather balloon.

-well You know I'm tempted to react right away
+Well, you know, I'm tempted to react right away.

-The fact that two years of records are missing without proper authority for destruction, permanent records, is just too much.
+The fact that two years of records are missing without proper authority for destruction, permanent records is just too much.

-Everywhere I turn, Linda, Washington, investigations of all kinds, anything they don't want you to know, these days, it's erased, it's blank, or it's destroyed.
+Everywhere I turn, Linda, Washington investigations of all kinds, anything they don't want you to know, these days it's erased, it's blank, or it's destroyed.

 I know.